Waterfalls & Water Gardens

 Water, whether still or in motion, has so great an attraction for the lover of nature, that the most beautiful landscape seems scarcely complete without it.

-Silverback Sanctuary: A formerly unusable backyard space with a steep, difficult to mow lawn has been converted to a natural stream, complete with native moss-covered field stone.
+Silverback Sanctuary: A formerly unusable backyard space with a steep and difficult to mow lawn has been converted to a pleasant stream, complete with native moss-covered field stone.
 The stream ends at a small koi pond above an intimate patio, featuring a firepit and dining area, making for a truly relaxing gathering space complete with the gentle sounds of flowing water.
 This transformation was featured in Consumer Reports, and we are incredibly proud of how well the various elements flow together to make a truly beautiful and functional gathering area.

 Before / After

 Before / After

 BELOW: A shaded side yard on a hillside in southern New Milford was artfully converted to a combination stream and seating area.
 An added bonus to this installation is the clever concealment of a large pool pump, filters, and electrical service panels for a lower swimming pool.
 This is a “pondless waterfall” design where the stream concludes over river rock/gravel and returns to the top.